Night sweats in perimenopause and menopause

 If you're experiencing this symptom, you're not alone.
 Studies have shown that a significant number of women, upwards of 75%, experience night sweats during the menopausal transition.
 And it's not just disturbed sleep; the impact of night sweats and broken sleep extends beyond the bedroom, affecting daily life, work, and your overall well-being.

-What causes night sweats in perimenopause and menopause?
+What causes night sweats and hot flashes in perimenopause and menopause?

-The primary culprit behind night sweats is the hormonal fluctuation, particularly the decline in estrogen levels.
-As the body grapples with hormonal fluctuations, its internal thermostat becomes erratic, leading to sudden overheating and intense bouts of sweating.
+The primary culprit behind night sweats is hormonal changes, particularly the decline in estrogen and fluctuations in hormone levels.
+As the body grapples with changes in hormone levels, its internal thermostat can become erratic, disrupting temperature regulation and leading to sudden overheating and intense bouts of sweating.
 Other factors, such as stress, anxiety, certain foods, and medications, can exacerbate this symptom, turning sleep into an elusive pursuit.

 What are the treatment options for menopausal night sweats?